Cooking club has new members who are enjoying trying out some new recipes. Check out the new delicious recipes below!

 Thank you to everyone who completed the School Council questionnaire.
-Gracie-Rose Ford, from Class 2, was the lucky winner of the Tesco £5 voucher!
+Gracie-Rose, was the lucky winner of the Tesco £5 voucher!

 Each week children and their parents take part in a Let's Get Cooking Club with Miss Fatz and Mr Hughes.
 The club is funded through Tesco which has teamed up with the Children's Food Trust to support cooking clubs in Primary Schools across the UK.
 The club uses healthy, child friendly recipes from Tesco and focuses on what food we need to be healthy and how to prepare it safely.

 Each week the recipes we have used will be added to our website.
 If you would like to find more recipes or hints and tips about cooking with children take a look at their website.